Baashha: Development

 During the making of the Hindi film Hum (1991), its director Mukul S. Anand had considered and discussed with Rajinikanth a potential scene, where Shekhar (Amitabh Bachchan) would help his younger brother Vijay (Govinda) get a seat in the Police Academy.
 Anand discarded the scene because he did not find it suitable, but Rajinikanth felt it had the potential to develop into a script for a feature film.
 On the sets of Annaamalai (1992), Rajinikanth and its director Suresh Krissna discussed the scene, which Krissna also found to be interesting.
 The title Baashha was suggested by Rajinikanth to Krissna, who suggested to Rajinikanth that a Muslim connection to the script was needed.

 Krissna brought up the subject again to Rajinikanth during the making of Veera (1994), but Rajinikanth wanted to discuss the script only after completing Veera.
 The discarded scene from Hum became the foundation for Baashha where Rajinikanth's character in the film, Manikkam, helps his sister Geetha (Yuvarani) get admission to the medical college she had applied for.
 Krissna planned to weave the rest of the film's story around the scene.
 Though Manikkam was initially considered to be written as a bus conductor, the "auto driver was the commonest man around.
 And Rajini liked the idea".

 R. M. Veerappan, who had earlier collaborated with Rajinikanth in Ranuva Veeran (1981), Moondru Mugam (1982), Thanga Magan (1983), Oorkavalan (1987) and Panakkaran (1990), was the film's co-producer, along with V. Rajammal and V. Thamilazhagan.
 Development regarding the film's script commenced in the Taj Banjara hotel in Hyderabad.
-Eighty percent of the script, including the flashback portions of Rajinikanth as Baashha, were ready in ten days.
+Eighty percent of the script, including the flashback portions of Rajinikanth as Baashha, was ready in ten days.
 Balakumaran was selected to write the film's dialogues.
 The entire team of technicians who had worked with Krissna in Annaamalai, including music composer Deva, returned to work with him for Baashha.